 The division of labor came easily.
 Since Jerry had a farming and ranching background from his youth in Texas, he was put in charge of the vineyard.
 Anne had the discriminating palate, so she took over the winery.
 They both did a lot of research and received assistance and advice from local vintners.

 Jerry has found his years as a vigneron enriching and satisfying.
 “It is a Zen experience doing your work, when nobody is there but you and the drone of the tractor engine.”

-The romance has lasted for nearly two decades, but now Jerry and Anne are ready to take a step back and let the Romeros take over hoeing the fields and making the wine.
+The romance lasted for nearly three decades, but now Jerry and Anne are ready to take a step back and let the Nicolas take over hoeing the fields and making the wine.